The Best Places to Shop in the Caribbean

 The slickest shopping local in the Caribbean has to be Camana Bay, a mixed-use shopping, residential and commercial village just outside George Town.
 Even though many of the boutiques here sell imported goods, local shopportunities abound at the Wednesday artisan’s market, where I snag everything from homemade pepper jelly to jewelry made from conch and whelk shells and sandals woven from dried leaves of the islands’ Silver Thatch palm.
 There’s plenty more art and craft at Pure Art, a 100-year-old gingerbread cottage packed to the rafters with handmade jewelry, sculpture, art and wood carvings from the Cayman Islands and elsewhere in the Caribbean.

-The 10 Most Exotic Places to Live in the Caribbean
+5 Exotic Destinations to Visit Right Now in the Caribbean